-In the proof of concept studies [a, b], chemical design was biased towards breast cancer treatment (rather than to a particular target) by using human breast cancer cells as a discriminating cell model.
-Such pseudo target-agnostic strategy enabled the rapid identification of compounds that inhibited pathways involved in breast cancer survival and cell invasion and also disregarded compounds with low cell penetrability.
-Using this pragmatic approach, target deconvolution of identified hits and leads was largely simplified (= focused kinome screening), thereby assisting the mechanistic elucidation of the molecular targets and antitargets involved in the observed phenotype.
-This led to the discovery of novel ATP-competitive kinase inhibitors with unique properties, including the exquisitely selective mTOR inhibitor eCF309 [a] and the orally-available SRC inhibitor eCF506 [b], which is the first small molecule with subnanomolar IC50 for SRC that requires 3 orders of magnitude greater concentration to inhibit ABL.
-This is of relevance because the manifestation of cardiac events -especially in elderly patients- is a well-established adverse effect of ABL inhibition and many studies have shown that ABL plays a paradoxical anti-oncogenic role in breast cancer.
-Such off-target activities are absent in eCF506, which exhibits excellent water solubility and an optimal DMPK profile, halts SRC-associated neuromast collective cell migration in zebrafish embryos without inducing life-threatening heart defects and inhibits in vivo SRC phosphorylation in tumor xenografts [b].
+Using this pragmatic approach, target deconvolution of identified hits and leads is largely simplified (= focused kinome screening), thereby assisting the mechanistic elucidation of the molecular targets and antitargets involved in the observed phenotype.
+Our strategy has led to the discovery of novel ATP-competitive kinase inhibitors with unique properties [a-e], including the exquisitely selective mTOR inhibitor eCF309 [a] and the orally-available SRC inhibitor eCF506 [b], which is the first small molecule with subnanomolar IC50 for SRC that requires 3 orders of magnitude greater concentration to inhibit ABL and inhibits SRC in its inactive conformation [f,g].
+This drug candidate was licensed to NUVECTIS PHAMA in 2021.

 [a] Fraser et al. eCF309: a potent, selective and cell-permeable mTOR inhibitor.
 MedChemComm 2016, 7, 471-477.